jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/12/2017-12-26-rethinking-the-use-of-tdd.md

 Wow! **Very easy to _read_!** (Please note that it was **_not_ easy to _write_** --- the transformation was not easy to do, I think, except maybe when you are a [_master_](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html#guru) already, or a [_codesmith_](https://terencemcghee.com/FileStore/Tech/1D0C454A70AC3AEF01BB1BAAD94C8753.html#codesmith) at least. :smile:)

-And the business rules are now moved to the entity (or the domain model) classes.
+And the business rules have been moved to the entity (or the domain model) classes.

 And the resulting entity classes look good!
 And they look **testable**!
 (Except, I think, on the part which uses `DateTime.Now`.)